It’s Time to Reignite Your Creative Spark

-The result is that if I were to ask you directly, “Do you think of yourself as a creative person? ” there is a high probability that your answer would be no, not really.
-And . . . my response would be — why not?
+The result is that if I were to ask you directly, “Do you think of yourself as a creative person? ” there is a high probability that your answer would be, “No, not really.”
+And . . . my response would be, “Why not?”

 You may think creativity is reserved for ground-breaking idea people — those who make names for themselves through an exceptional form of creative expression; or, those who use their creative talents to bring pleasure to themselves and others through their artistic endeavors.

 Which raises the question, “Are some people naturally creative — and others not?”
 Maybe . . . but let’s dig a little deeper.

 Types of Creativity

 In a recent issue of Forbes, they introduce Lucy L. Gilson and Nora Madjar from the University of Connecticut who are pushing back on the monolithic concept of creativity.
-They argue that there are actually two main types of creativity: radical and incremental.
+They argue that there are actually two primary types of creativity: radical and incremental.

 “Radical creativity is the far-out, groundbreaking stuff that has become the popular face of creativity.
 Incremental creativity is the often-overlooked and far more accessible form.
 It’s about building on existing concepts — refining, expanding and improving them.”